Ranked Enumeration of Conjunctive Query Results

 It is also easy to check that if a function is $(S\cup T)$-decomposable, then it is also $T$-decomposable conditioned on $S$.

-\begin{definition}[Compatible Ranking] Let $\htree$ be a rooted tree decomposition of hypergraph $\mathcal{H}$ of a natural join query.
-We say that a ranking function is {\em compatible with $\htree$} if for every node $t$ it is $(\subtree{t} \setminus \key{t})$-decomposable conditioned on $\key{t}$. \end{definition}
+\begin{defi}[Compatible Ranking] Let $\htree$ be a rooted tree decomposition of hypergraph $\mathcal{H}$ of a natural join query.
+We say that a ranking function is {\em compatible with $\htree$} if for every node $t$ it is $(\subtree{t} \setminus \key{t})$-decomposable conditioned on $\key{t}$. \end{defi}